ihmeuw/vivarium_research/docs/source/model_design/concept_model/monte_carlo_uncertainty/index.rst

 Interaction between random seeds and simulated population sizes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Generally, a researcher should communicate to the engineers the desired simulated population size per draw for a given simulation (see below for how to select an appropriate value for this parameter).
-Then, the engineers (perhaps with input from the researchers!) will determine an appropriate number of subgroups to divide this population across to optimize the balancer between the amount of cluster nodes/memory as well as the run time duration that the simulation will take.
+Then, the engineers (perhaps with input from the researchers!) will determine an appropriate number of subgroups to divide this population across to optimize the balance between the amount of cluster nodes/memory as well as the simulation's run time.

 Generally, as the number of random seeds increases and the associated population size per parallel cluster job decreases for a set population size per draw (say 10 random seeds with population size of 10,000 per draw as opposed to 1 random seed with population size of 100,000 per draw):